Vignesh-I-PV/Test-RLH-Design-Central/context.md

 Also regenerated a corrected version of the user's actual submitted file (merging the CSV-split "SC City"/"State" columns back into one properly-quoted "SC City,State" column) so their 4 already-filled-in SCs (HBS, PYS, D5LS, SBLS) don't need to be re-entered by hand.

+### 2026-07-27 — Three real bugs found from actual browser console errors (pushed plan disappearing)
+User reported a plan pushed from Design Review not appearing in Ops Alignment, with zone chips/"Clear filter" seeming not to work either.
+Rather than guess, asked for browser console output from an actual push attempt — this turned up three distinct, confirmed root causes, none of them a zone-filtering bug (that logic was already traced and found correct; both symptoms turned out to be downstream of the same missing plan).

+1. **`loadScReviewers()` and `loadPlansFromSupabase()` both used PostgREST's embedded-relationship syntax** (`.select('reviewer_id, profiles(id, display_name, email)')`) to join reviewer rows to `profiles` in one query.
+Console showed both failing with 400s; the `sc_reviewers` one included an explicit PostgREST hint: *"Could not find a relationship between 'sc_reviewers' and 'profiles'...
+Perhaps you meant 'plan_reviewers' instead."* PostgREST can only embed a related table this way if it recognizes an actual foreign key for that exact relationship — one doesn't exist (or isn't discoverable) for `sc_reviewers` → `profiles`, and evidently not reliably for `plan_reviewers` → `profiles` either, since that query 400'd too, even on a plain page refresh with no push involved.
+Fixed both to a two-step manual fetch instead: get the reviewer-tag rows first (`reviewer_id` only), then a separate `profiles` query `.in('id', [...])`, merged client-side.
+This removes the dependency on that foreign key being discoverable by PostgREST at all — a schema fix was possible too, but the code fix is more robust regardless of how the underlying tables were actually set up, since I don't have visibility into that schema.

+2. **A genuine race condition in `doPush()`**: `pushPlanToSupabase(plan, reviewerIds)` (inserts into `plans`, async, not awaited) and `saveSnapshot(plan.id, ...)` (inserts into `plan_snapshots`, which has a foreign key requiring `plans.id` to already exist) were fired back-to-back in the same tick, with no sequencing between them.
+Console confirmed exactly this:
+   *"insert or update on table 'plan_snapshots' violates foreign key constraint 'plan_snapshots_plan_id_fkey'...
+Key is not present in table 'plans'."* — the snapshot write was reaching Supabase before the plan row it referenced had actually committed.
+Fixed by making `pushPlanToSupabase()` return its promise chain, and sequencing the snapshot save inside that chain's `.then()`, only once the plans insert is confirmed to have succeeded.

+3. **A related, separate gap surfaced while fixing #2, not fixed**: Finalise Directly never calls `pushPlanToSupabase()` at all (only a normal push does) — meaning a Finalise-Direct plan has *no* remote `plans` row, ever, in the current build.
+The old code still unconditionally tried to save a snapshot for it regardless, which would always hit the same FK violation.
+Guarded that snapshot-save attempt out for the Finalise-Direct path rather than let it keep failing, but did **not** build real Supabase persistence for Finalise Directly — that's a genuinely separate, larger piece of work (would need its own `plans` insert with `status: 'finalized'`, reviewer tagging, etc.) flagged here for a future pass, not attempted as part of this bug-fix.

+All three were confirmed directly from console error text, not inferred — the user's push to console output was what made the actual root causes traceable at all, versus the prior turn's best-effort hypothesis from code-reading alone.

+**Follow-up same day**: re-verified the fix is intact (diffed the working file against the last version actually handed to the user — the only difference was 3 new lines, described next).
+Confirmed `loadPlansFromSupabase()` only ever logged `plansRes.error`, silently swallowing a failure in the other 3 parallel queries (`plan_reviewers`/`plan_row_feedback`/ `plan_reviewer_status`) — added `console.error` logging for all three, so a future failure in any of them surfaces instead of quietly producing empty reviewer names/feedback/status.
+If the user is still seeing the exact errors from their screenshots after this handoff, that points to testing against a build older than the previous handoff, not a new/different bug — flagged as the first thing to rule out before investigating further.

+### 2026-07-27 (later same day) — Four more bugs, all confirmed via screenshot before fixing
+1. **"Vehicle type · count" showed no counts** — `vehInput` (Design Review's ingested-plan card) was built from a bare `Set` of unique vehicle names, with no count data at all, despite the label explicitly promising "· count".
+Fixed by deriving it from `vehByType` (already computed in the same function for the "Vehicles used" section) — now renders e.g. "8FT Trailer ×18 · 7FT Trailer ×6 · 10FT Trailer ×5" instead of just the bare names.

+2. **">90% utilised" warning fired with zero routes actually over 90%** (screenshot: 83% avg utilisation, 9 routes flagged as over-utilised).
+Root cause: the card's over/under-utilised route count (`_over`/`_under`) was computed via a seeded RNG simulation — the comment literally said "replicate the detail-view RNG" — completely disconnected from the plan's real per-route data, for ingested plans same as real ones.
+This is the same class of fabrication bug fixed for Route View earlier in this project, just missed in this one spot.
+Fixed: for an ingested plan (`r.isIngested`), count directly from the real per-route util values already available via `r.ingestedComputedRows` (same source Route View already uses) — RNG simulation stays unchanged for a real (non-ingested) run, which still has no genuine per-route source.

+3. **Empty filter results collapsed the entire screen** on the Planner's Ops Alignment view — `alignIsL1`/`alignIsL2` (gating the master rail and detail pane) were both tied to `hasPlansInList`, so a filter/zone combination matching zero plans hid the ENTIRE rail (including the filter strip and zone chips needed to actually clear the filter), leaving only a full-width "No plans in this view" message and a lone "Clear filter" button.
+Traced the fix from two places already built correctly for reference: Design Review's rail (chips/search always visible, only the list body swaps for an inline placeholder) and the Ops Lead's own Ops Alignment view (`opsIsL1 = !noneAssigned`, with a separate `oSel.filterEmpty` detail-pane placeholder — comment there literally says "the rail on the left stays visible").
+Only the Planner side had the bug.
+Fixed by making `alignIsL1`/`alignIsL2` unconditionally `true`, moving the "no plans match" message inline into the rail's list body (mirroring Design Review), and adding a small "no plan" / "no plans match" placeholder inside the detail pane itself (for `!aSel.exists`) rather than a screen-replacing block.

+4. **The app silently reset to Design Inputs (or Ops Alignment, for ops_lead) after switching browser tabs and back** — root cause: `supabase.auth.onAuthStateChange` fires on every token refresh, not just sign-in, and Supabase's client automatically refreshes the session when a tab regains focus. `loadAuthProfile()` was called on every one of those events and unconditionally reset `view` to the role's default tab every time — so switching away and back silently bounced the user off whatever screen they were on.
+Fixed by only setting the initial `view` on the first successful profile load of the session (`isFirstLoad = !this.state.authProfile`);
+   subsequent re-triggers still refresh `authProfile`/`persona` and refetch data (harmless, idempotent) but leave `view` — and by extension whatever screen the user is currently on — untouched.